eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

 , where s is one of the routes in Driver d's route set.

+The aforementioned update rules also apply when other travel cost units are used.

 ### Logit

 The Logit mechanism applies a fixed formula to each route to calculate